-MAP-21 requires that FTA evaluate and rate a project as a whole on a 5-point scale from low to high based on the combined summary ratings for project justification and local financial commitment.
-MAP-21 requires that FTA evaluate the six project justification criteria and give "comparable, but not necessarily equal" weight to each when determining a summary project justification rating.
-MAP-21 does not specify how the local financial commitment criteria should be weighted when arriving at a summary local financial commitment rating.
+The law requires that FTA evaluate and rate a project on a 5-point scale from low to high based on the combined summary ratings for project justification and local financial commitment.
+The law also requires that FTA evaluate the six project justification criteria and give "comparable, but not necessarily equal" weight to each when determining a summary project justification rating.
+It does not specify how the local financial commitment criteria should be weighted when arriving at a summary local financial commitment rating.